mochify/reactivity/design/MVP_DESIGN.md

 ## Design Goals

+* quick access dashboards
 * team-based status channels
+* simplicity
 * Immediate data presentation - looking at a channel should allow you to grok your team's situation immediately (what people are doing, or are blocked by).

+## Technical Details

+Reactivity's basic tech stack is as follows:

+* react.js/HTML5/CSS3 - the standard front-end stuff
+* Clojure (and/or Scala) on Java 8 - The JVM is mochify's semi-official platform for web services
+  * compojure will serve as the routing library (or Scalatra)
+  * liberator will expose the endpoints as RESTful resources
+  * friend will provide authentication and authorization
+* Databases
+  * PostgreSQL - will store all persistent data, like `users` and `statuses`
+  * Redis - intermediate caching layer
+  * Others?
+Maybe.

+## Database Model

+Reactivity has the following dimensions:

+* Users - an actor, a person, someone that posts messages and statuses
+* Channels - A collection of statuses
+* Statuses - like a tweet, these are associated with a channel, and are created by users
+* Comments - A message attached to a specific status in a channel.
+These are much simpler than full-fledged comment systems

+## API Model

+Like a good web app, RESTful is there.

+* `api/users` - Look up a user
+* `api/comments` - Look up comments
+  * Given the nature of comments, this endpoint will probably sup
+* `api/statuses`
+* `api/channels`

 ## Example Use Case